trustwallet/developer/wallet-core/contributing.md

 ## Code Style

 Wallet core follows the [LLVM Coding Standards](http://llvm.org/docs/CodingStandards.html) for C++.
-We use `clang-format` to ensure a consistent code sytle. **Do not** reformat files that you didn't modify, or the header files in the `include` folder.
+We use `clang-format` to ensure a consistent code style. **Do not** reformat files that you didn't modify, or the header files in the `include` folder.
 You can install a clang-format extension for your IDE.

 ## More